Bachelor of Science in Construction Management with Building Services CW417

 - Students participate in national competitions.
 For example in 2015 IT Carlow students won the Health and Safety Authority’s Safety in Construction competition with a further two teams reaching the final.

 - Strong practical and project emphasis through the course.

 - Exit award: Higher Certificate in Science in Construction Technology (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?

-Graduates may progress to Year 4 of the Bachelor of Science (Honours) (CW438), specialising in either Quantity Surveying (QSY) or Facilities and Buildings Services Management (FBS).
+Graduates may progress to Year 4 of the Bachelor of Science (Honours) in Construction course (CW438), specialising in either Quantity Surveying (QSY) or Facilities and Buildings Services Management (FBS).

 What exemptions will I receive?-